 Growing up abroad also gave me the confidence to not fear traveling the world and exploring.
 I didn't hate anything about being in a military family, but there is no other country like the U.S.

-Q. What advice do you have for today’s generation
+Q. What advice do you have for today’s generation of military kids?

 A. Enjoy and embrace changes even though it isn't easy to move and switch environments, schools, and friends.
 Adapt and always consider the positive.
-Work extremely hard to become whatever you want to be in life, because if I can create my life coming from a military base in Germany, you can
+Work extremely hard to become whatever you want to be in life, because if I can create my life coming from a military base in Germany, you can do better!